ADEMOLA200/Ryujinx/README.md

   <br>
 </h1>

+<h1> This is a continuation of Ryujinx project which includes the builds of my Ryujinx releases</h1>

 <p align="center">
   Ryujinx is an open-source Nintendo Switch emulator, created by gdkchan, written in C#.
   This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.